 Settlement by Justice Department against Employer Discrimination

-Last Thursday, the Justice Department’s settlement with a leading facility services company proved that the INA’s anti-discrimination provision prohibiting employers from discrimination against noncitizens is a necessary and enforceable doctrine.
+In early June, the Justice Department’s settlement with a leading facility services company proved that the INA’s anti-discrimination provision prohibiting employers from discrimination against non-citizens is a necessary and enforceable doctrine.
 ISS Facility Services Company is headquartered in San Antonio, Texas and employs approximately 15,000 employees in the United States.

 Based on a referral from the U.S. Citizenship and Immigration Services (USCIS), the Justice Department began an investigation on the company.
 The issue was whether the ISS offices in Dallas and Houston were requiring non-citizens to present specific U.S. Department of Homeland Security-issued documents to establish their identity and work-authority while not having the same requirements for U.S. citizens.
 The INA includes an anti-discrimination provision which makes it illegal for employers to discriminate against noncitizens by demanding more or different documents than U.S. citizens would be required to present.